sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 To start a virtual machine easily, we provide the HPC Cloud `AppMarket`.
 This repository contains common appliances for you to pick and use.
 In this section you will use the AppMarket to build your first VM with the following steps:

 >
-* Import a pre-made disk, called `Image`, which includes a Linux Operating system.
+* Import a pre-made disk, called `Image`, which includes a Linux operating system.
 * Create the description of your VM, called `Template`, which gives your VM the shape you want.
 * Instantiate the *Template* to run your first `Virtual Machine`.
 * Access your `Virtual Machine` and shut it down.